Atharv100ask/Movie-Meter/README.md

    - Actor name
 3. Click "Search Movies" or "Reset" to clear filters

+### User Authentication
+1. Click "Sign in with Google" in the header
+2. Authorize the app with your Google account
+3. Your profile picture and name will appear in the header
+4. You can now save favorites and write reviews

+### Managing Favorites
+1. **Add to favorites**: Click the star icon on any movie card
+2. **View favorites**: Click the "Favorites" button in the header
+3. **Write a review**:
+   - Go to your Favorites page
+   - Click "Add Review" on any movie
+   - Rate it 1-10 and write your thoughts
+4. **Edit/Remove**: Update reviews or remove movies from favorites anytime

 ### Viewing Movie Details
 1. Click the "View Details" button on any movie card
 2. A modal will popup showing: